renggli/dart-rx/README.md

 Reactive Extensions Library for Dart providing an API for asynchronous programming with observable streams.

-RxDart created in the style of [ReactiveX](http://reactivex.io/), and does not depend on Dart Streams.
-At this point it is quite experimental, and might miss features or have serious bugs.
+Reactive is created in the style of [ReactiveX](http://reactivex.io/), and does not depend on Dart Streams.
+At this point this code is quite experimental, and might miss features or have serious bugs.

 This library is open source and well tested.
 Development happens on [GitHub](http://github.com/renggli/dart-rx).
 Feel free to report issues or create a pull-request there.
 General questions are best asked on [StackOverflow](http://stackoverflow.com/questions/tagged/rx+dart).